Building engagement into the planning cycle

 - Consult with community stakeholders to create a context statement that clearly reflects the current educational, social and geographical landscape of your school.

-- Embed the importance of developing effective and mutually supportive partnerships with the community to promote student learning in achieving your system-negotiated targets and other improvement measures.
+- Embed the importance of developing effective and mutually supportive partnerships with the community to promote student learning in achieving your improvement measures.

 - Include practical ways to engage and welcome parents and carers in initiatives that are focused on student wellbeing, learning, growth and attainment.